yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

 2. *_freeFunds(uint256 _amount)*
     **Purpose**:
-    - This function is called during withdraws from your strategy if there is insufficient idle asset to service the full withdrawal.
+    - This function is called during withdraws from your strategy if there is not sufficient idle asset to service the full withdrawal.

     **Parameters**:
     - `_amount`: The amount of the underlying asset that needs to be pulled from the yield source.